 - Dual diagnosis assessment and treatment, which benefits program participants with a co-occurring mental health condition

-Getting the Family Involved with San Antonio Recovery Center
+Getting the Family Involved at San Antonio Recovery Center

 Did drug abuse cause you to push away loved ones?
 Maybe you isolated yourself out of shame.
 Invite them to attend family therapy sessions for joint healing.
 In the process, you may learn that there are some family secrets nobody has talked about.

 So, is addiction genetic?
 The answer is a partial yes and a partial no. Overcome hereditary problems as well as the results of poor coping skills with the help of counselors.
-Reach the experts at the San Antonio Recovery Center by dialing 866-957-7885 now.
+Reach the experts at the San Antonio Recovery Center by dialing 866.957.7885, or contacting us online now.